Execution by firing squad: United States

-During the American War of Independence, General George Washington approved a sentence of death by firing squad, but the prisoner was later pardoned.
+During the American War of Independence, General Washington was said to have "approved hundreds of death sentences by either hanging or firing squad".
+Mutiny could be dealt with in a harsh manner, as occurred at Pompton New Jersey in January 1781, where three soldiers (one being reprieved at the last minute) were selected to be shot from among a large group of mutineers.
+The firing squad was ordered to be composed of their fellow mutineers.
+On occasion however, pardons were also granted.

 During the American Civil War, 433 of the 573 men executed were shot dead by a firing squad: 186 of the 267 executed by the Union Army, and 247 of the 306 executed by the Confederate Army.

+The United States Army carried out 10 executions of its own soldiers by firing squad during World War II from 1942 to 1945, including Eddie Slovik, the only US soldier to be executed for desertion.
+However, this does not include individuals executed by the US Army by firing squad after being convicted by US military courts for violations of the laws of war, including about 18 German soldiers who were shot after being caught in American uniform as part of Operation Greif during the Battle of the Bulge, persons shot after being caught engaging in acts of espionage against US forces, or soldiers convicted by US military courts of having committed crimes against American military personnel.

+The United States Army took over Shepton Mallet prison in Somerset, U.K. in 1942, renaming it Disciplinary Training Center No.1 and housing troops convicted of offences across Europe.
+There were 18 executions at the prison, two of them by firing squad for murder: U.S. Army Pvt.
+Alexander Miranda on 30 May 1944 and Pvt.
+Benjamin Pygate on 28 November 1944.

 In 1913, Andriza Mircovich became the first and only inmate in Nevada to be executed by shooting.
 After the warden of Nevada State Prison could not find five men to form a firing squad, a shooting machine was built to carry out Mircovich's execution.

 John W. Deering allowed an electrocardiogram recording of the effect of gunshot wounds on his heart during his 1938 execution by firing squad, and afterwards his body was donated to the University of Utah School of Medicine, at his request.